Nixx-Goh/EGL314-Project-Lumen-Team-D/README.md

 # 🔍 Overview
-Project L.U.M.E.N is an experiental/exploratory initiative that invites you to re-awaken the "Temple of Lumen" using modern audio visual technology.
-The stations, or also known as "Shrines" includes:
+**Project L.U.M.E.N** is an experiental/exploratory initiative that invites you to re-awaken the "Temple of Lumen" using modern audio visual technology.
+The stations, or also known as **Shrines** includes:

 1. Beam Circuit
 2. Wall Glyphs Silent Sequence